 Halloween mocktails are spooky and fun plus, everyone can enjoy them.
 These non-alcoholic Halloween drinks are yummy will take your party to the next level!
-Many can be made in just a few minutes.
+Plus, a mocktail recipe can be made in just a few minutes.

-Each of these Halloween mocktails are sure to be a hit at your next Halloween party.
-They are fun, a little spooky and a lot delicious!
+Each of these recipes is sure to be a hit at your next Halloween party.
+The drinks are fun, a little spooky and a lot delicious!

 The key with Halloween mocktails is to make sure the flavor is as close to the real thing as possible.
 I think we have definitely achieved this with each of these recipes.